-If you take cooking seriously and love to bake, you'll know that getting the ingredients just right can make the difference between mediocre and a masterpiece.
+If you're a keen cook, you'll know that measuring out the ingredients just right can make the difference between mediocre and a masterpiece.
 But unless you're able to fling in just the right amount of cornflour mid-simmer, or mentally convert grams to cups, guesswork only goes so far.
-That's why a good set of kitchen scales like the digital kitchen scales we've reviewed is a must for most.
-But how do you pick the best one for your culinary needs?
+You'll need a good set of kitchen scales to help.
+We explain the differences between digital and mechanical scales, and the features to look for when buying a new set.